endorfina/idle/README.md

 *Boo!* 👻
 Idle is an OpenGL vector graphics engine targeted for X11 and Android's NDK.
-The project's prime objective is to help me deal with lingering symptoms of ptsd.
+The project's prime objective is to help me deal with some lingering symptoms of ptsd.

 Requires a C++17 compiler to be available.
 Depends on linking against freetype, alsa and GLX - instructions for installing these can be found in the section below.